coder/docs/admin/workspace-providers/deployment.md

    kubectl create namespace <NAMESPACE>
    ```

-1. Create a ServiceAccount, Role, and Rolebinding in the namespace that you
+1. Create a `ServiceAccount`, `Role`, and `Rolebinding` in the namespace that
-   specified in the previous step (Coder will use this account to provision
+   you specified in the previous step (Coder will use this account to provision
    workspaces):

    ```console